-Students may select other outdoor recreational activities that they have participated in that they would like to make a presentation on to form a sanctioned school club.
-Direct students to use the same general worksheet to research and develop a presentation to form a certain outdoor club.
-Contrast and compare the various club presentation ideas of different students.
+Students may select other outdoor recreational activities that they have participated in that may present options for creating a sanctioned school club.
+Direct students to use the same general worksheet to research and develop the relative costs versus benefits of why they may or may not want to form a certain outdoor club.
+Contrast and compare the various club ideas of different students.